odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

    };

-The `description` value will be useful in a later exercise to show the name of items that the user can choose to add to his dashboard.
+The `description` value will be useful in a later exercise to show the name of items that the user can add to their dashboard.
 The `size` number is optional, and simply describes the size of the dashboard item that will be displayed.
 Finally, the `props` function is optional.
 If not given, we will simply give the `statistics` object as data.
 But if it is defined, it will be used to compute specific props for the component.